abhinemani/abhinemani.github.io/_posts/2026-01-31-GenAI-Research.md

 ---
 published: true
 layout: single
-title: Rethinking GenAI
+title: What happens when you are questioned by a machine.
-subhead: Turning Market Research on its Head.
+subhead: Using GenAI to Listen to the Market Better.
 categories:
   - Blog
 tags: